-The FBI has also established productive and meaningful liaison relationships with state and local law enforcement agencies, prosecutors, non-governmental organizations, and community and minority groups to improve reporting of civil rights violations, promote the benefits of sharing information and intelligence, and develop proactive strategies for identifying and addressing trends in this field.
+The FBI has also established relationships with state and local law enforcement agencies, prosecutors, non-governmental organizations, and community and minority groups.
+We work to improve the reporting of civil rights violations, promote the benefits of sharing information and intelligence, and develop proactive strategies for identifying and addressing trends in this field.

-U.S. law enforcement officers and other officials like judges, prosecutors, and security guards have been given tremendous power by local, state, and federal government agencies—authority they must have to enforce the law and ensure justice in our country.
+Law enforcement officers and other officials like judges and prosecutors have been given tremendous power by local, state, and federal government agencies—authority they must have to enforce the law and ensure justice in our country.
 These powers include the authority to detain and arrest suspects, to search and seize property, to bring criminal charges, to make rulings in court, and to use deadly force in certain situations.

 Preventing abuse of this authority, however, is equally necessary to the health of our nation’s democracy.
-That’s why it’s a federal crime for anyone acting under “color of law” to willfully deprive or conspire to deprive a person of a right protected by the Constitution or U.S. law.
-“Color of law” simply means the person is using authority given to him or her by a local, state, or federal government agency.
+That’s why it’s a federal crime for anyone to use their position to willfully deprive or conspire to deprive a person of a right protected by the Constitution or U.S. law.

 The FBI is the lead federal agency for investigating color of law violations, which include acts carried out by government officials operating both within and beyond the limits of their lawful authority.
-Off-duty conduct may be covered if the perpetrator asserted his or her official status in some way.
-Those violations include the following acts:
+Off-duty conduct may be covered if the perpetrator used their official status in some way.

-Sexual assaults by officials acting under color of law can happen in jails, during traffic stops, or in other settings where officials might use their position of authority to coerce an individual into sexual compliance.
-The compliance is generally gained because of a threat of an official action against the person if he or she doesn’t comply.
+Sexual assault: Sexual assault by officials acting under color of law can happen in jails, during traffic stops, or in other settings where officials might use their position of authority to coerce an individual.

 Failure to keep from harm: The public counts on its law enforcement officials to protect local communities.
 If it’s shown that an official willfully failed to keep an individual from harm, that official could be in violation of the color of law statute.

-To file a color of law complaint, contact your local FBI office by telephone, in writing, or in person.
-The following information should be provided:
+To file a color of law complaint, contact your local FBI office.
+You should be prepared to provide as much information and detail as possible.